jeremiahdanielregalario/jeremiahdanielregalario/README.md

-Senior High School Student of Signal Village National High School.
+Freshman at Univerity of the Philippines - Diliman.
 Just a kid who loves coding.

 <!---
 jeremiahdanielregalario/jeremiahdanielregalario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.